aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xls-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLS to DOTM?</h2>

+Converting XLS to DOTM is a common requirement for Python developers.
+XLS files are used to store data in a tabular format, while DOTM files are used to store Microsoft Word documents with macros.
+Converting XLS to DOTM allows users to access the data stored in the XLS file in a Word document with macros.
+This is especially useful for developers who need to access the data stored in an XLS file in a Word document with macros.

+<h2>How Aspose.Total Helps for XLS to DOTM Conversion?</h2>
-For a Python developer, who is trying to add a XLS to DOTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLS and DOTM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLS file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including XLS and DOTM files.
+It helps to automate the conversion process of XLS to DOTM.
+The process is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLS file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+Aspose.Cells for Python via .NET API is a powerful tool for manipulating XLS files.
+It provides a wide range of features such as creating, editing, and converting XLS files.
+It also supports a variety of formats including XLS, XLSX, CSV, and HTML.
+Aspose.Words for Python via .NET API is a powerful tool for manipulating Word documents.
+It provides a wide range of features such as creating, editing, and converting Word documents.
+It also supports a variety of formats including DOC, DOCX, DOTM, and HTML.

+The combination of Aspose.Cells for Python via .NET and Aspose.Words for Python via .NET APIs makes it easy for developers to convert XLS to DOTM.
+The APIs provide a simple and efficient way to automate the conversion process.
+The APIs also provide a wide range of features that make it easy for developers to manipulate XLS and DOTM files.

 {{% /blocks/products/pf/feature-page-summary %}}